TL;DR

 - Compress all your images to smaller sizes

-24. Use Click to Call Buttons
+24. Use Click-to-Call Buttons

 25. Try Scrolling CTAs on Mobile

-You can solve this by adding a sticky or scrolling CTA that moves with the screen as people scroll.
+Solve this with a sticky or scrolling CTA that moves with the screen as people scroll.
+Trello’s mobile landing page does this well.

 eCommerce Landing Page Best Practices